 1.Ensuring gender equality and increased diversity among Gate staff across departments

 Without prejudice to fair offers of employment, when full or part-time positions become available at the Gate, we seek to encourage a diverse range of applicants.
-While we are committed to honouring existing contracts of employment, our aim is to ensure gender equality and increased diversity in all areas of the organisation over a rolling five year period from June 2017.
+While we are committed to honouring existing contracts of employment, our aim is to ensure gender equality and increased diversity in all areas of the organisation.

 This will be achieved by broadening the channels through which positions are publicised and clearly defining job specifications, candidate requirements and terms of employment.